A Diagnostic Test Enabling Precision Oncology in Head and Neck Cancer

 Overview

-For patients with platinum-sensitive recurrent or metastatic head and neck squamous cell carcinoma (HNSCC), first-line therapy usually involves pembrolizumab (an immune checkpoint inhibitor; ICI) with chemotherapy (5-FU plus cisplatin/carboplatin), or pembrolizumab alone for PD-L1–positive cases defined by the combined positive score (CPS).
+For patients with platinum-sensitive recurrent or metastatic head and neck squamous cell carcinoma (R/M-HNSCC), first-line therapy usually involves pembrolizumab (an immune checkpoint inhibitor; ICI) with chemotherapy (5-FU plus cisplatin/carboplatin), or pembrolizumab alone for PD-L1–positive cases defined by the combined positive score (CPS).
 As a second-line option, cetuximab (anti-EGFR antibody) plus paclitaxel (CET+PTX) is commonly used.
-Our study revealed a mutually exclusive correlation between responses to first-line pembrolizumab and second-line CET+PTX.
-Comprehensive gene expression analyses identified key biomarkers linked to this correlation.
-This diagnostic approach allows prediction of each therapy’s efficacy in individual patients by measuring these biomarkers.
+Our study revealed that responses to pembrolizumab plus chemotherapy and subsequent CET+PTX are inversely associated in R/M-HNSCC, and that activation of the JAK–STAT pathway, particularly STAT3 phosphorylation, marks tumors resistant to pembrolizumab-based therapy but sensitive to CET+PTX.
+This diagnostic approach uses these biomarkers to guide treatment sequencing after ICI.

 Data